 A notice of contract termination that may not meet the specific requirements would not be thrown out because it may be deemed an administrative error and not a reversible one.

 The best approach when you receive a notice of contract termination is to communicate with the government.
 You must also want to seek the assistance of a reputable government contracts termination attorney that understands the process.

 While you are complying with the contract termination notice, your lawyer can also be performing a legal analysis to see if there was a breach of contract on the government’s part.

-For Immediate Help with a Contract Termination, Call 1-866-601-5518.
+For Immediate Help with a Contract Termination for Convenience or Default, Call 1-866-601-5518.
 Contact a government contracts attorney for a FREE INITIAL CONSULTATION.